ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 - Environment Variable: `MAS_CONFIG_DIR`
 - Default Value: None

+### mas_customize_scaling
+- Optional, ConfigMap name used for customizing MAS Core resources scaling configuration.
+MAS comes with buit-in t-shape sizes for small/medium/large deployments.
+For example, to deploy your suite with small size set this to `{mas_instance_id}-wl-cust-small`, for medium size set this to `{mas_instance_id}-wl-cust-small` and for large size this to `{mas_instance_id}-wl-cust-small`.
+If using a custom scaling configuration, use any ConfigMap name, however, the ConfigMap has to be available in the MAS Core namespace.
+- Environment Variable: `MAS_CUSTOMIZE_SCALING`
+- Default Value: None

 ### sls_url
 The URL of the LicenseService to be called when the Maximo Application Suite is registered with SLS.